โ† Back to blogยทHow-toยท8 min read

 Technique 4: The worked example walkthrough

-For math, physics, chemistry — anything procedural — the trick isn't getting the answer.
-It's understanding why each step happens.
+For math, physics, chemistry โ€” anything procedural โ€” getting the answer isn't the goal.
+Understanding why each step happens is.

 Walk me through this problem step by step: [problem].
 For each step, explain what you're doing and why that step is necessary.
 Then give me a similar problem to solve on my own.